Best Overall Women's Hardshell Jacket

 Weight & Packed Size

-If you're considering buying an ultra durable shell to take with you on a long multi-day expeditions, it's important that it can pack into a backpack without taking up too much room and weighing you down.
-In general, you might sacrifice an ounce or two for extra durability and weather protection, found in a heavier shell like the Alpha SV, when it comes to really nasty weather conditions.
+If you're considering buying an ultra-durable shell to take with you on long multi-day expeditions, it's important that it can pack into a backpack without taking up too much room and weighing you down.
+In general, you might sacrifice an ounce or two for extra durability and weather protection, found in a heavier shell like the Alpha SV, when it comes to nasty weather conditions.
 But if you're just out skiing for the day, or looking to get in touch with your inner aerobic self, take a look at a lighter shell.
 To look at weight and packed size, we simply rolled each up into their hoods and compressed them down as far as they would go.
 We also looked to see if any would fit into their pockets - Outdoor Research Clairvoyant did very well in this test.

 In general, we feel that a hardshell jacket that weighs more than 17 ounces is too heavy for ascension-based activities (only the Patagonia Piolet is over this threshold).
 Most of the products we tested compressed to a similar size without a significant difference.
 The Clairvoyant turned out to be the most compressible and lightweight model tested, earning its Top Pick for Lightweight Design.
 Following behind was the Arc'teryx Beta AR, weighing in at just 14.45 oz, and compressing to a size just a tad larger than a 1 liter water bottle.
 The Patagonia Piolet weighed the most at 18.90 ounces, making it a poor choice for light multi-day excursions.
 The Alpha SV and Piolet were the least compressible, making them better worn than packed.